wepay/wepay-android/README.md

 ~~~
 + Done!

 Note: Card reader functionality is not available in this SDK by default.
-If you want to use this SDK with WePay card readers, send an email to mobile@wepay.com.
+If you are interested in using the WePay Card Reader, please contact your sales representative or account manager.
+If you have yet to be in direct contact with WePay, please email sales@wepay.com.

 ## Documentation
 HTML documentation is hosted on our [Github Pages Site](http://wepay.github.io/wepay-android/).